Public-Address/docs/docs/source/integration.rst

 Please hit **Continue**, and then you’ll be redirected back to the user settings page and this dialog box will close.

 If your platform has been configured correctly you’re all set to go.
-If you see a ‘This app isn’t verified’ warning from Google your platform or domain administrator haven’t configured the application correctly.
-To learn more about this error view our help article here.

 .. _Microsoft Exchange 365: